tjdragon/hedera22-cli/project-story.md

 - Each participant can add market and limit orders
 - Some of those orders can result in trades where the smart contract performs a swap on-the-behalf of
 - Each DLOBex can be instantiated with any ERC20 token address
-- Publication of custom ERC20s contracts
-- Publication of smart contracts and interactions via a CLI

 ## How I built it